monome/docs/norns/study-0.md

 suggested exercises:

-- have the sequencer play notes using `engine.hz()`
+- re-route the softcut sequencer to send notes to the SuperCollider engine
-- create a table to specify which frequencies get played. consider [just intonation](https://en.wikipedia.org/wiki/Just_intonation)
+  - consider [just intonation](https://en.wikipedia.org/wiki/Just_intonation) for your pitch definitions
 - randomize `x` for `engine.pw(x)` on each sequencer step
 - have K2 toggle delay feedback (`pre_level`) between `0.8` and `1.0`
 - have K3 cycle delay speed with a table `{-1.0,0.5,1.0}`